awslabs/amazon-sagemaker-workshop/TensorFlow/README.md

 ## Structured Data Use Case:  Workflow for Boston Housing Price Predictions

 We'll focus on a relatively complete TensorFlow 2 workflow in this module to predict prices based on the Boston Housing dataset.
-In particular, we'll preprocess data with SageMaker Processing, prototype training and inference code with Local Mode, use Automatic Model Tuning, deploy the tuned model to a real time endpoint, and examine how the AWS Step Functions Data Science SDK can automate setting up this workflow for a production environment.
-Assuming you have cloned this repository into your notebook environment (which you should do if you haven't), open the `notebooks` directory of the repository and click on the `tf-2-workflow.ipynb` notebook to open it.
+In particular, we'll preprocess data with SageMaker Processing, prototype training and inference code with Local Mode, use Automatic Model Tuning, deploy the tuned model to a real time endpoint, and examine how SageMaker Pipelines can automate setting up this workflow for a production environment.
+Assuming you have cloned this repository into your notebook environment (which you should do if you haven't), open the `notebooks` directory of the repository and click on the `tf-2-workflow-smpipelines.ipynb` notebook to open it.

 When you're finished, return here to move on to the next module.

 ## Computer Vision Use Case:  Image Classification

 This module applies TensorFlow within Amazon SageMaker to an image classification use case.
+Currently we recommend using the example [TensorFlow2 and SMDataParallel](https://github.com/aws/amazon-sagemaker-examples/tree/master/training/distributed_training/tensorflow/data_parallel/mnist).
+This example applies the  SageMaker Distributed Training feature with data parallelism to train a model on multiple instances.
+(Model parallelism is another possibility.)

-In particular, we'll see how Amazon SageMaker makes distributed training easy for the parameter server method and Horovod.
-We'll also use the pre/post-processing script feature of the Amazon SageMaker TensorFlow Serving container to transform data for inference, without having to build separate containers and infrastructure to do this job.
+Alternatively, there is a TensorFlow 1.x example for the parameter server method and Horovod.
+This example also uses the pre/post-processing script feature of the SageMaker TensorFlow Serving container to transform data for inference, without having to build separate containers and infrastructure to do this job.
 Assuming you have cloned this repository into your notebook environment (which you should do if you haven't), open the `notebooks` directory of the repository and click on the `tf-distributed-training.ipynb` notebook to open it.
 When you're finished, return here and go on to the Cleanup Guide.